tholemu/f5-agility-labs-xc/docs/class4/module2/lab3.rst

 **Objective:**

-* Use XC Regional Edges to provide future-proof, globally available frontend.
+* Use XC Regional Edges to provide future-proof, globally-available frontend

-* XC frontend (RE) must be able to load balance the 2 cloud frontends.
+* XC frontend (RE) must be able to load balance the 2 cloud frontends

-* Expose Azure private frontend without adding a public IP for the workload.
+* Expose Azure private frontend without adding a public IP for the workload

-* Always prefer the AWS frontend for ingress traffic.
+* Always prefer the AWS frontend for ingress traffic

 **What they want:**